Nikhil007-coder/Object-Oriented-Programming/Projects/Student Management System/README.md

 🎓 Student Management System (C++)

-A console-based Student Management System developed using C++ and Object-Oriented Programming (OOP) principles.
+A console-based Student Management System built using C++ and Object-Oriented Programming (OOP) concepts.
-The application allows basic management of student records through a menu-driven interface.
+The project provides a menu-driven interface to manage basic student records and is being developed incrementally for learning purposes.

-⚠️ Note: This project is a work in progress and is being developed incrementally as part of learning and improving C++ programming skills.
+⚠️ Status: Work in Progress (Educational Project)

-📌 Features (Current Implementation)
+✨ Features

 ➕ Add new student records

 ✏️ Update complete student details

-📊 Update CGPA with validation (range: 0–10)
+📊 Update CGPA with validation (0–10)

 🏠 Update hostel information